 Officially China exercises a bilingual education system in regions where minority languages are spoken, including Tibet, but Chinese nevertheless dominates the curriculum.
 China has sharply scaled back the teaching of Tibetan in recent years, despite guarantees of cultural autonomy in the Tibetan regions.

 Supporters of Free Tibet have been successful in calling for action to raise awareness of Tashi Wangchuk's case with letters reaching the highest levels of government worldwide, including the UK Foreign Secretary and the US Secretary of State.
 Tashi Wangchuk's case has been raised by the UK government with China's ambassador as well as the EU-China Human Rights Dialogue in November 2016.
-The German Ministry of Foreign also raised Tashi Wangchuk's case with China.
+The German Ministry of Foreign Affairs also raised Tashi Wangchuk's case with China.

 Send an email to highlight your concern at China's arrest of Tibetans who resist the occupation of their homeland.